anacronw/multer-s3/README.md

 You may use the S3 server-side encryption functionality via the optional `sse` and `sseKms` parameters.
 Full documentation of these parameters in relation to the S3 API can be found [here] (http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property) and [here] (http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html).

 `sse` has two valid values: 'AES256' and 'aws:kms'.
-'AES256' utilizes the S3-managed key system, while 'aws:kms' utilizes the AWS KMS system and accepts the optional `sseKms` parameter to specify the key ID of the key you wish to use. leaving `sseKms` blank when 'aws:kms' is specified will use the default KMS key. **Note:** *You must instantiate the S3 instance with `signatureVersion: 'v4'` in order to use KMS-managed keys.*
+'AES256' utilizes the S3-managed key system, while 'aws:kms' utilizes the AWS KMS system and accepts the optional `sseKms` parameter to specify the key ID of the key you wish to use.
+Leaving `sseKms` blank when 'aws:kms' is specified will use the default KMS key. **Note:** *You must instantiate the S3 instance with `signatureVersion: 'v4'` in order to use KMS-managed keys [[Docs]] (http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingAWSSDK.html#specify-signature-version), and the specified key must be in the same AWS region as the S3 bucket used.*

 ```javascript
 var upload = multer({